 Baiye Dancong belongs to the Shuixian family and is mainly cultivated in China in Fenghuang.
-Baiye means “white leaf“.
+Baiye means “white leaf”.
 It was never cultivated in Taiwan until the late 90s or early 2000.
-Today, to my knowledge, there is only in Mingjian a small tea garden where this tea is cultivated.
+Today, to our knowledge, there is only in Mingjian a small tea garden where this tea is cultivated.

 Unfortunately we can only offer a very limited quantity of this rarity from Taiwan from our personal tea collection.
 It is especially exciting to compare the little brother from Taiwan with the classics from Fenghuang.
 Already at the sight of the dry leaves you will notice a small difference.
 The leaves of the little brother are clearly larger and more ripe plucked than those of the Baiye from Fenghuang, which look more delicate and also much younger plucked and have been twisted much more strongly.
-This results in a rather milder and not so wild character.
-The infusion colour is a bright orange and when you look at the leaves you can see clearly, especially on the ripe leaves, the very light colour which is characteristic for this cultivar.
+This results in a rather mild and not so wild character.
+The colour of the brew is a bright orange and when you look at the leaves you can see clearly, especially on the ripe leaves, the very light colour which is characteristic for this cultivar.
 Together with the quite strong red edges one can see a very nice colour composition of yellowish red and green tones in the Gaiwan.
 The roasting is kept rather mild and sets only light, refining accents to not cover the naturally very fruity character of the Baiye.
 The aroma is very fruity, with clear notes of passion fruit.
 After the first infusions, more tart notes come to the surface, as is very typical for Dancongs.
 For tea connoisseurs it is a rare opportunity to compare this Baiye from Taiwan with its big brothers from Fenghuang and for friends of Taiwan Wulongs a rare opportunity to get to know completely different facets of Taiwan Wulongs.

 Due to the traditional processing the Baiye Dancong can be stored without any loss of aroma.
 With increasing age, the aroma changes and develops its own unique charm.